Step Into Nostalgia at Nagaoka’s Vibrant Retro Museum

 Home to many museums and galleries, the city values art and resilience.
 APM symbolizes this dedication, passing on Nagaoka’s beauty and strength to future generations.

 At the back of the exhibition room, you’ll find our cozy museum café—a space designed for you to unwind and enjoy art at your own pace.
 We hope this becomes not only a place for appreciation but also a hub for conversation and connection.
+You’re welcome to enjoy drinks and snacks right in the exhibition room.
+Treat yourself to coffee, juice, or our signature green cream soda, inspired by APM’s iconic theme, along with delicious ice cream.

 Exclusive to APM!
 Don’t Miss Takashi Akiyama’s Illustrated Merchandise!

-Open |
+Open

 9:00 AM – 5:00 PM

-Close | Every Tuesday Open on public holidays but closed the following day Year-end and New Year holidays |
+Every Tuesday Open on public holidays but closed the following day Year-end and New Year holidays

-Fees | Free Admission |
+Free Admission

-Location | 2-10-8 Miyauchi, Nagaoka City, Niigata Prefecture, 940-1106 Japan |
+2-10-8 Miyauchi, Nagaoka City, Niigata Prefecture, 940-1106 Japan

-The copyright for the content on this website is held by Takashi Akiyama.
+本サイトの著作物の著作権(ポスター、イラスト等)は秋山孝にあります。無断転載・複製を禁じます。 The copyright for the content on this website is held by Takashi Akiyama.
 Unauthorized reprinting or reproduction is prohibited.